 Look for the orange curtains once you make it into the building and you will not be disappointed.
 These designate Hinata-bokko (日向ぼっこ).
 Sit down for some ikamenchi (fried minced squid) and a hotto sake (hot sake) and you’ll be warm in no time.

-Thanks be to the Lonely Planet Japan Travel Guide for tipping us off to this place, because we would’ve never found it otherwise.
+Big thanks be to the Lonely Planet Japan Travel Guide for tipping us off to this place, because we would’ve never found it otherwise.
 There is truly so little information available about Hirosaki in English, the LP guide is really one of the few places you can find vetted information about where to eat and drink in this city!

 Where to stay in Hirosaki